ahead-it/core/doc/multiprocessing.md

 ![](img/rpclife.png)

 ## Websocket request lifecycle
-When a new websocket is opened `Session` is started and registered in a multiprocess shared memory area because will be served by any available process in the pool.
+When a new websocket is opened `Session` is started and related worker is kept keep alive, so session state remain in process memory.

 ![](img/wsopen.png)

-When a new message arrives from websocket `Session` state is loaded from shared memory.
-If the request is handled successful, `Session` state is updated in shared memory for future requests.
+When a new message arrives from websocket it is forwarded to right process waiting into the pool.

 ![](img/wsmessage.png)

-When the websocket is closed `Session` is stopped and its state unregistered from shared memory.
+When the websocket is closed `Session` is stopped and process is cleaned up.

 ![](img/wsclose.png)